This COVID-19 crisis has radically changed our lives. Just a few months ago, we had no idea our 'world' would be confined to our homes!

 TIP: Remember to think possibility not probability!
 Don't limit yourself and your ideas because you don't believe something is likely.
 Instead believe it's possible - and even if you don't get all the way there, you may get close - or even find something better along the way!

-And if you'd like some help with creating a vision for your life, I'm offering a free Life Visioning Session here.
-Just email me at firstname.lastname@example.org to set this up.
+And if you'd like some help with creating a vision for your life, I'm offering a Empowerment Life Visioning Session.
+Just email me firstname.lastname@example.org to set this up.

-Lastly, if you like guided meditation, you can meet yourself 20 years from now over at Fierce Kindness in this "Still Lake" Guided Meditation, ask any questions you have and receive a 'gift'!
-(20 mins).
+Lastly, if you like guided meditation, you can meet yourself 20 years from now "Meeting Your Future Self.

 6) Be in the moment: